MMACS11DC1-2025/class-exercises-hotwh-et/4.4/README.md

 - Decline rate

 __Max FPS__\
 This is simply a cap on FPS, and does not actually change the performance.
-This is meant to prevent fluctuations in FPS when changing settings
+This is meant to prevent fluctuations in FPS when changing settings\
+Default value: 60

 __Speed__\
-This a multiplier to the vector, and does not impact the performance
+This a multiplier to the vector, and does not impact the performance\
+Default value: 1

 __Width__\
 This defines the width of the stroke, and makes no impact to the radius of the balls.
-It should not make a noticeable impact to performance
+It should not make a noticeable impact to performance\
+Default value: 3

 __Branch angle range__\
 This is the total angle that the child branches will span.
-It should not make a noticeable impact to performance
+It should not make a noticeable impact to performance\
+Default value: 90

 __Branches__\
 This defines how many branches will grow at each layer.
 This makes a big impact on performance.
-It is recommended to keep this value from 2-5.
+It is recommended to keep this value from 2-5.\
+Default value: 5

 __Min branch length__\
 This is the minimum branch length before it stops branching out.
-It is recommended to keep this value from 20-50
+It is recommended to keep this value from 20-50\
+Default value: 20

 __Decline rate__\
 This is the rate at which the branch length will decline by.
 For example if the rate is 2, the length of the child branches will be 1/2 of their parent branch.
-It is recommended to keep this value from 1.7-3
+It is recommended to keep this value from 1.7-3\
+Default value: 1.9

 ## Outputs
 When pressing enter, either with an input or without, the program will display 2 pieces of information.